Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles: Traffic Control with Green and Blue Phases

 To further illustrate the behavior of formulations \green and \blue, we examine a specific instance based on the intersection geometry illustrated in Figures~\ref{fig:interpy} and~\ref{fig:interblue}, respectively.
 We consider a 4-approach intersection with one LV-lane and one AV-lane per approach.
 Lanes are labelled based on their cardinal orientation.
 Incoming lanes are sub-scripted with a $-$ sign and outgoing lanes are sub-scripted with a $+$ sign.
 Each lane has three possible movements: right, through and left.
 For green phase purposes, Right and Through movements are assumed to be \emph{priority} ($\P$) movements whereas left movements are assumed to be \emph{yield} ($\Y$) movements.

 We assume that the free-flow speed is $\maxU = 44$ ft/s and the congestion wave speed is $w = 11$ ft/s.
 We consider an intersection of width 48 ft and assume all vehicles to be of length 17.6 ft.
 We use a time period of $\Delta t = 10$ s and we assume a lost time of 2 s for green phase which represents all-red clearance time and vehicle start-up delay.
-Under this configuration, the unconditional movement service rate is 4 vehicles per time step.
-Turning proportions and movement specific information is detailed in Table \ref{tab:mov}.
+Under this configuration, lane capacity ($C_i$) is 5 vehicles per time period.
+The unconditional movement service rate of green phase is $\usij^G = 4$ vehicles per time period, and, assuming no lost time for blue phase, the unconditional movement service rate of blue phase is $\usij^B = 5$ vehicles per time period.
+This information, along with turning proportions and movement specific information is detailed in Table \ref{tab:mov}.

 Prior to solving model \green, it is necessary to identify the potential conflict sets $\C_{ij}$ of each movement $(i,j)$ of the intersection.
 In this illustration, we assume the following intersection configuration: \begin{itemize} \item \textbf{Right movements} are conflicting with through and left movements ending at the same lane. \item \textbf{Through movements} are conflicting with right movements ending on the same lane, perpendicular through movements and left movements starting from a different lane. \item \textbf{Left movements} are conflicting with right movements ending on the same lane, through movements starting from different lanes and left movements starting from perpendicular lanes. \end{itemize}